Why are Dachshunds so long?

 A long back and short legs are desirable traits for hunting badgers, but it also makes them vulnerable to IVDD.
 According to the Kennel Club Genetics Center Dachshunds are 10 times more likely than other breeds to suffer from Intervertebral Disk Disease (IVDD).
 This also affects other dwarf breeds.

 Dachshunds and other dwarf dogs also often have dental problems due to having a crowded jaw.
 This means the teeth are very close together inside the mouth.
 This makes them prone to build-up plaque, which ends up causing gum disease, bad breath problems, and even tooth loss.
 Related post: Why Do Dachshunds Have Bad Breaths?

 Dachshunds and other dwarf dogs have shorter front limbs than hind limbs, this puts most of their weight on their short stumpy front legs.
 This, added to the fact that these dogs are prone to being overweight, can cause arthritis in their front leg joints.
 Click here to read more about the common health problems in dachshunds.

 Dachshunds are adorable, but they have some special health risks.
-They were originally bred to hunt badgers and other types of prey in small spaces, so their short legs make them easy for the animal to maneuver around tight corners without being bitten or scratched by its target.
+They were originally bred to hunt badgers and other types of prey in small spaces, so their short legs make them easy for the animal to maneuver around tight corners without being bitten or scratched by their target.

 Dachshunds are an amazing breed of dog that can be both amazingly cute and surprisingly fierce.
 However, dachshunds also come with their own unique set of health problems due to how they were bred for hunting purposes.
 If you’re thinking about adopting a dachshund or already have one at home, it’s important to know what these potential difficulties might be so you can help your pup live the best life possible.